awwright/http-progress/draft-wright-http-partial-upload.md

 ## Segmented upload with PATCH

-As an alternative to using PUT to create a new resource, the contents of a resource being uploaded in _segments_, written across several PATCH requests.
+As an alternative to using PUT to create a new resource, the contents of a resource may be uploaded in _segments_, each written across several PATCH requests.

 The first PATCH request creates the resource and uploads the first segment.
 To ensure the resource does not exist, the request SHOULD include `If-None-Match: *`.
 The request payload is a `message/byteranges` document containing the first segment of the resource to be uploaded, and the total length of the resource to be uploaded.
 Upon processing, the server returns `202 Accepted` indicating the request is error-free up to this point, but that final results are not yet available.